LiamD88/milestone-project-1-eminem/README.md

 The final feature is 4 songs that are playable at the bottom of the page, in keeping the same as the youtube video layout they are arranged 2 side by side on top of the other 2 which will then be placed on top of each other on mobile view.
 The top half of the page is in black around the carousel keeping in line with the first 2 pages but the bottom half is a shade of grey to show the new section for music.
 This page also has the same navigation bar and footer as the previous ones.

 ### Tour Page
-The tour page has 2 main features.
-The top half of the page contains 4 carousels with images from tours, you ca
+The tour page has 3 main features.
+The top half of the page contains 4 carousels with images from tours, you can you click through the images for interaction, there is also a list of upcoming tour dates below the carousels.
+There is a form you can fill in for presale tickets and again the same navigation bar and footer as the previous pages.

+###